JeffAbrahamson/hosts/p27/README.md

 I'm not sure why encrypted auth fails on smtp, but since it goes over TLS, I think all is ok.

+Encrypted auth worked for a while with imap, then stopped, and I'm not sure why.
+Same reasoning: it's going over TLS, so I think this is superfluous.

 ### anti-spam

+#### OpenDKIM

+#### SpamAssassin

+#### ClamAV ?

+#### SPF

+The SPF client test at http://www.emailsecuritygrader.com/ fails.

 ### anti-virus